allegory-software/allegory-sdk/README.md

 and it didn't keep the baggage while doing so.
 That said, we're all engineers here, we don't have language affectations.
-We're just happy to use a language with stackful coroutines, real closures with full lexical scoping, hash maps, a garbage collector, a better ffi than we could ever ask for, and an overall non-opinionated design that doesn't pretend to know better than its user.
+We're just happy to use a language with stackful coroutines, real closures with full lexical scoping, hash maps, a garbage collector, a better C ffi than we could ever ask for, and an overall non-opinionated design that doesn't pretend to know better than its user.